SuteraVR/SuteraVR/README.md

 ## 🌼 Name Origin

+Are you worrying that "Sutera" is a misspelling of "Stella"?
-The name comes from the Sutera flower of the sesamum family, known as Bacopa.
+The name comes from the Sutera flower of the Scrophulariaceae family, known as Bacopa.